DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🍮**An initialization vector (IV)** is a random bit string (a nonce) that is the same length as the block size that is XORed with the message.
 IVs are used to create a unique ciphertext every time the same message is encrypted with the same key.
     - An Initialization Vector (IV) is a random value used with a key to encrypt or decrypt data.
 The IV is used to reduce the likelihood of the same plaintext patterns being found in the ciphertext.
 One of the reasons Wired Equivalent Privacy (WEP) was weak was because it used a short (24-bit) and predictable IV.
 This caused the same IV to be used multiple times throughout the stream, allowing attackers to find patterns between messages using the same IV.
     - The IV does not change the key length in any way.
 The purpose is to solely hide patterns found within the plaintext so that they are not exposed in the ciphertext.
-- **Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permis the reliable encyrption and decryption of the message
-- **Key pair**: matching set of one public and one private key
-- **Key escrow**: process by which keys (asymmetric or symmetric) are placed in a trusted storage agent's custody, for later retrieval
-- **Key generation**: the process of creating a new encryption/decryption key
-- **Key recovery**: process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
 - **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password
 - **Key Encryption Keys (KEK)** are encryption keys that are used to protect other keys.
 If there is an existing shared key it could be used to encrypt another key that makes it easier to exchange the original key.
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system